-Standing at 145 feet tall, the Tybee Island Lighthouse is the tallest lighthouse in the state of Georgia.
+Standing at 145 feet tall, the Tybee Island Lighthouse is the tallest lighthouse in the state of Georgia and a wonderful option to add to your list of things to do in Savannah.
 With history stretching back to 1736, the grounds the lighthouse is on still hosts the cottages of the three lighthouse keepers, as well as the Tybee Island Museum housed in the 1899 Military Battery.
 “Tickets include admission to the complete Light Station, a Tybee Raised Cottage, and the Tybee Museum in Battery Garland” (source).

-Historic River Street is exactly what it sounds: a street along the Savannah River.
+Historic River Street is exactly what it sounds: a historic street along the Savannah River.
+It's also one of those must-dos on our list for things to do in Savannah.
 This cobblestone street has a pedestrian pathway directly next to the water which is the perfect place to take a stroll anytime of day.
 Along the southern side of the street you’ll find shops and galleries in the Riverfront Plaza.
 Frequently you’ll find live music and street fairs along River Street adding to the ever changing scene of bustling activity.
 This is very much a touristy site, so if you’re not big on crowds, try and visit early in the morning at sunrise which, by the way, is beautiful to see rising over the Savannah River.

 While praised for their spring roses, Savannah Botanical Gardens are beautiful anytime of year.
-If you’re looking for a quiet afternoon, be sure to stop by and enjoy the beauty of the Savannah Botanical Gardens.
+If you’re looking for a quiet afternoon activity to add to your list of things to do in Savannah, be sure to stop by and enjoy the beauty of the Savannah Botanical Gardens.

-Forsyth Park is undeniably the prettiest place in Savannah, Georgia.
-With impressive fountains, Spanish Moss covered oak trees lining wide sidewalks along beautiful green lawns, this iconic park is the perfect place to spend a relaxing day (or days if you’re like us).
+Forsyth Park is undeniably the prettiest place in Savannah, Georgia and should have been listed at the top of this things to do in Savannah, Georgia list.
+With impressive fountains, Spanish moss covered oak trees lining wide sidewalks along beautiful green lawns, this iconic park is the perfect place to spend a relaxing day (or days if you’re like us).
 Every time we’re in Savannah we gravitate towards Forsyth as the perfect place to unwind and relax outdoors for a while.